we are ava and the bee

 How to market your wedding business: Branding and visuals

-It was because they didn’t do that foundational groundwork first.
+Every single year, we get dozens of inquiries who have gone through an (expensive) rebrand, but are still not seeing any more clients.
+And the number one reason re-brands fail?
+It’s that they didn’t do the foundational groundwork first.
 They jumped to the pretty, bought that new shiny template, spent $10K on a new brand, and thought it would fix it all.

 The Wedding Vendor Hampster Wheel